vypex-software/VypexCodingChallenge/README.md

 If you want to regenerate the SQLite db use the following command.
 The `--startup-project` and `--project` properties are important because of the project structure.
 `dotnet ef database update --startup-project .\Vypex.CodingChallenge.Service\Vypex.CodingChallenge.Service.csproj --project .\Vypex.CodingChallenge.Infrastructure\Vypex.CodingChallenge.Infrastructure.csproj`

+## Submission
+Once you've completed the test, create a zip archive of your submission and send it to the recruiter.

+Thank you and good luck!